Bond that Binds Us Capital Campaign

 - Upgrading the storm shelter and reinforcing the shoreline on the island.

-- Expanding program offerings by adding a state-of-the-art ropes course and a wetlands classroom.
+- Expanding program offerings by adding a wetlands classroom.

 Every donor is an important partner in our mission to foster confidence, courage, compassion, and community – four points on Clearwater’s compass – by providing a traditional sleepaway camp experience for girls.
 You help us achieve camp’s vision to provide the Clearwater Camp experience to as many girls as possible –because we know it makes a difference in their lives and they will make a difference in the world.